-And lastly, because diffraction is a physical property attributed to the way light hits the sensor, even the sharpest lenses out there will not be as sharp when you close the aperture all the way.
+Lastly, diffraction is a physical property attributed to the way the light hits the sensor.
+Even the sharpest lenses out there will not be as sharp when you close the aperture all the way.

 That’s a tough question to answer.
 It’s largely dependent on the mountain and its surroundings.